 - if nausea and vomiting also occur

-- Drink clean water: Purchase bottled water when unsure of local water sources or hygiene.
+- Drink clean water: Use boiled or bottled water if local water sources may not be clean.

-- Wash the hands with soap and warm water: Always do so after touching public places, using the toilet, and helping a child use the toilet, as well as before and after preparing food.
+- Follow good handwashing practices: Wash the hands with soap and warm water after touching public places, using the bathroom, helping a child use the toilet, before eating, and before and after preparing food.

 - Hand rub: Use an antibacterial hand rub when soap and water is unavailable.
 This can reduce the risk of diarrhea from bacterial causes.

 People with long-term diarrhea should track their symptoms and discuss them with a doctor to determine and treat the underlying cause.

 What are the main differences between diabetic diarrhea and other types?

 Other types of diarrhea may be more easily treatable and temporary than diabetic diarrhea.

 For example, if diarrhea occurs due to acute gastroenteritis, a viral infection, your body tends to resolve the diarrhea without active treatment.
 Viral gastroenteritis may cause abdominal pain, nausea, vomiting, and fever.

 If a person has celiac disease or lactose intolerance, dietary changes usually help to keep diarrhea and associated symptoms at bay, such as abdominal bloating.
 Uncontrolled diabetes mellitus, however, could cause chronic problems in the GI tract, possibly with recurring episodes of diarrhea.

 Diarrhea related to diabetes is typically a progressive process once it sets in.

 Additionally, diabetic diarrhea may be painless.
 The evaluation and treatment for diabetic diarrhea may not be as simple as diagnosing other causes of diarrhea.
 If you find yourself with episodes of diarrhea that do not resolve over time, a physician can help you figure out the cause and find the appropriate treatment.